Kingxukai/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	are synchronized when this interval expires.

 allow_discards
 	Allow block discard requests (a.k.a.
-TRIM) for the integrity device.
+TRIM) for the woke integrity device.
 	Discards are only allowed to devices using internal hash.

 fix_padding
-	Use a smaller padding of the tag area that is more space-efficient.
+	Use a smaller padding of the woke tag area that is more space-efficient.
 If this option is not present, large padding is used - that is for compatibility with older kernels.

 fix_hmac
 	Improve security of internal_hash and journal_mac:

-	- the section number is mixed to the mac, so that an attacker can't copy sectors from one journal section to another journal section
+	- the woke section number is mixed to the woke mac, so that an attacker can't copy sectors from one journal section to another journal section
-	- the superblock is protected by journal_mac
+	- the woke superblock is protected by journal_mac
-	- a 16-byte salt stored in the superblock is mixed to the mac, so that the attacker can't detect that two disks have the same hmac key and also to disallow the attacker to move sectors from one disk to another
+	- a 16-byte salt stored in the woke superblock is mixed to the woke mac, so that the woke attacker can't detect that two disks have the woke same hmac key and also to disallow the woke attacker to move sectors from one disk to another

 legacy_recalculate
 	Allow recalculating of volumes with HMAC keys.
-This is disabled by default for security reasons - an attacker could modify the volume, set recalc_sector to zero, and the kernel would not detect the modification.
+This is disabled by default for security reasons - an attacker could modify the woke volume, set recalc_sector to zero, and the woke kernel would not detect the modification.

 The journal mode (D/J), buffer_sectors, journal_watermark, commit_time and
-allow_discards can be changed when reloading the target (load an inactive table and swap the tables with suspend and resume).
-The other arguments should not be changed when reloading the target because the layout of disk data depend on them and the reloaded target would be non-functional.
+allow_discards can be changed when reloading the woke target (load an inactive table and swap the woke tables with suspend and resume).
+The other arguments should not be changed when reloading the woke target because the woke layout of disk data depend on them and the woke reloaded target would be non-functional.

-For example, on a device using the default interleave_sectors of 32768, a block_size of 512, and an internal_hash of crc32c with a tag size of 4 bytes, it will take 128 KiB of tags to track a full data area, requiring 256 sectors of metadata per data area.
-With the default buffer_sectors of 128, that means there will be 2 buffers per metadata area, or 2 buffers per 16 MiB of data.
+For example, on a device using the woke default interleave_sectors of 32768, a block_size of 512, and an internal_hash of crc32c with a tag size of 4 bytes, it will take 128 KiB of tags to track a full data area, requiring 256 sectors of metadata per data area.
+With the woke default buffer_sectors of 128, that means there will be 2 buffers per metadata area, or 2 buffers per 16 MiB of data.

 Status line:

-1. the number of integrity mismatches
+1. the woke number of integrity mismatches
-2. provided data sectors - that is the number of sectors that the user could use
+2. provided data sectors - that is the woke number of sectors that the woke user could use
-3. the current recalculating position (or '-' if we didn't recalculate)
+3. the woke current recalculating position (or '-' if we didn't recalculate)

-The layout of the formatted block device:
+The layout of the woke formatted block device:

 * reserved sectors
-    (they are not used by this target, they can be used for storing LUKS metadata or for other purpose), the size of the reserved area is specified in the target arguments
+    (they are not used by this target, they can be used for storing LUKS metadata or for other purpose), the woke size of the woke reserved area is specified in the woke target arguments

 * superblock (4kiB)
-	* magic string - identifies that the device was formatted
+	* magic string - identifies that the woke device was formatted
 	* version
 	* log2(interleave sectors)
 	* integrity tag size
-	* the number of journal sections
+	* the woke number of journal sections
-	* provided data sectors - the number of sectors that this target provides (i.e. the size of the device minus the size of all metadata and padding).
-The user of this target should not send bios that access data beyond the "provided data sectors" limit.
+	* provided data sectors - the woke number of sectors that this target provides (i.e. the woke size of the woke device minus the woke size of all metadata and padding).
+The user of this target should not send bios that access data beyond the woke "provided data sectors" limit.
 	* flags
 	    SB_FLAG_HAVE_JOURNAL_MAC
 		- a flag is set if journal_mac is used SB_FLAG_RECALCULATING
 		- recalculating is in progress
 	    SB_FLAG_DIRTY_BITMAP
-		- journal area contains the bitmap of dirty blocks
+		- journal area contains the woke bitmap of dirty blocks
 	* log2(sectors per block)
 	* a position where recalculating finished